 Honey from Maple Farm Bees

-Maple Farm Kelsale has kept its ancient woods as well as planting several new woods in recent years such as Sophia’s Wood.
+Maple Farm Kelsale has kept its ancient woodlands as well as planting several new woods in recent years such as Sophia’s Wood.
 It’s here that the hives are, tucked away from the rest of the busy farm.
 We’d love to call the honey ‘organic’, but that would mean finding a way to keep the bees within the farm’s airspace.
 One of our immediate neighbours also farms according to organic principles, but bees do cover some distance on their travels.
 It’s nevertheless very delicious honey.
 And precious too.
 Supply is limited and it is only available at the Maple Farm Kelsale store.

 Nectar gathered from wildflowers and local crops